EQS-News: elumeo SE: Jewelry retailer defies challenging market conditions in 2023 and lays foun-dation for return to profitable growth in 2024

 elumeo SE: Jewelry retailer defies challenging market conditions in 2023 and lays foundation for return to profitable growth in 2024

 Berlin, 30.
-April 2024 – elumeo SE (ISIN DE000A11Q059), the leading electronic retailer for gemstone jewelry in Europe, presents preliminary consolidated figures for the fiscal year 2023.
-The completion of the audit and the publication of the consolidated financial statements are scheduled for April 30, 2024.
+April 2024 – elumeo SE (ISIN DE000A11Q059), the leading electronic retailer for gemstone jewelry in Europe, presents consolidated figures for the fiscal year 2023.

 The company was able to essentially maintain the revenue level of the previous year at the Group level, generating €45.4 million (2022: €45.8 million).
 Revenue from the Web distribution channel increased by 8.4% compared to the previous year to €14.5 million.
 The reason for the unexpectedly positive development was higher growth in sales in the fourth quarter of 2023, facilitated by the allocation of an additional budget for optimizing marketing channels amounting to €0.9 million.